rafaelmoraes003/tryunfo/README.md

 ###

-Clone the application using the command `git clone`.
+Clone the application using the `git clone` command.
 After that, enter the project folder using the command `cd tryunfo` and run the command `npm install`.
-After installation, use the command `npm start`.
+After installation, use the `npm start` command.

 ###